We had been there two days before to visit the Sunday market, so this was the first time for us to see the place without any market stalls.

 After walking around the Dorrego square, we went to an indoor market called Mercado de San Telmo.

-This is a fresh food market built in 1897 and there are still some grocery shops and butchers among other classic shops inside, as well as the newer snack restaurants.
+This is a fresh food market built in 1897 and there are still some grocery shops and butchers amongst other classic shops inside, as well as the newer snack restaurants.

-There is a Dulce de Leche specialised shop in the market and they let us try some.
+There is a Dulce de Leche specialist shop in the market and they let us try some.

 Dulce de Leche is a sort of soft caramel and is very popular among Argentinians.